owmo-dev/token-art-tools/README.md

 3) `make run-server`
 4) Open `http://localhost:8000`

-## Version 1.0 Features
+## Feature Suggestions & Bugs

-If you have any feature suggestions, or discover bugs, please create a GitHub issue.
+Please create an issue in this repository if you have any suggestions or discover bugs.

-- [x] README preview and instructions
-- [x] HashPair Controls
-- [x] ArtBlocks Token Format
-- [ ] Lock hash at index
-- [ ] Favourite Hash
-- [ ] Favourite URL